Start With Photos

 How about people who paint?
 Many Japanese, from artists to children, have painted pictures of the famous Japanese mountain Fuji.
 Even if the painting one drew resembles someone else’s, it wouldn’t be plagiarism if he drew it looking at Mt.
 Fuji himself.
 But if he drew it by looking a painting of Mt.
 Fuji instead Mt.
 Fuji itself, it may be plagiarism.

-If one looks at a painting and draws a painting, it is plagiarism; if one looks at something that is not a painting and draws a painting, it is not plagiarism.
+If one looks at a painting and draws a painting, it is plagiarism; if one looks at something that is not painting and draws a painting, it is not plagiarism.
 That’s why I need a photo.
-If I make a song from something that isn’t a song, it’s not plagiarism.
+If I make a song from something that isn’t music, it’s not plagiarism.

 I don’t know if the world will accept this logic, but thinking this way allows me to create the songs with peace of mind.
 When people say there is a song that sounds like it, I would say, “You have that one.
 But I wrote this one.”
 I neither want to create a new music nor to show my originality.
 I just want to enjoy composing.
-Whether or not I happen to have the exact same song, it doesn’t change the enjoyment I felt when I compose.
+Even if I happen to find the exact same song as mine, it doesn’t change the enjoyment I felt when I composed it.

 ← Carve Out Theme / Worry About Structure →